JudyTi/Internship/docker.md

 CMD ["./app"]
 ```
 => One layer container with **small size & footprint**
+=> Less layer -> less size

 Build image
 `docker build -t mycontainer:multistage -f dockerfile.multistage .`

 ## Container Networking
+Container: a process instead running directly on the host, just be contained in a namespace with all dependencies isolated from host
+=> start container -> start network namespaces
+=> doesn't have interfaces -> needs a way to communicate outside of network namespace

+The container was created when we run it.
+It has specific namespace that can attach interfaces => create veth pair

+### Docker Network
+##### Bridge Network
+It attaches container to bridge (link layer)
+By default, when install Docker, all conatiners have link back to host
+`docker0` bridge is in the host network namespace
+=> Can move traffic in & out of the host to container

+Look inside container, interface `eth0` (part of veth pair)

+**veth pair** in Linux is a link between two namespaces.
+Like physical layer surface
+- `brctl show docker0`
+- `ip link show`
+   Show the veth interface on the host

+##### Host Network
+When run container, share its namespace of host with it
+`docker run --network=host`
+Use it when want to change network of host

+##### None
+`docker run --network=none`

+### Create veth pair
+`ip link add hostside_veth type veth peer name test_veth`
+`ip link show | grep hostside_veth`

+### Move one veth pair from host to container
+Change IP address inside container and set link with bridge or other configuration
+- Get **process ID** of container: `docker inspect -f '{{.State.Pid}}' [container_name]`
+- Get **network namespace** of container: `ip netns identify [process_ID]`
+- Set peer interface inside container from host: `ip link set test_veth netns [network_namespace]`
+- Set host: `ip link set hostside_veth master docker0`

+Because veth is consider as one interface
+=> One side is down, the other side is down

+### `docker network inspect`
+Inspect networks and see what containers are connected to them

+### Create a bridge and attach container to the network
+Bridge network: all containers that are connected to the network share the same layer
+- `docker network create [network_name] -d bridge --subnet "5.5.5.0/24"`
+- `docker run --network=[network_name]`

+Run container and attach it to the network

+### Difference between default & user created network
+User created network allow every contained added to it to get DNS entry
+=> able to ping the IP address of container: `ping [container_name]`

 ## Compose

 # [Notes from YouTube video](https://www.youtube.com/watch?v=3c-iBn73dDE)
 ## Concepts